anagm17/ana-garcia-portfolio/final_project_AnaGarcia.md

-# Final Project

-### Fast Fashion: Cheap to Purchase, But at What Cost?
+# Fast Fashion: Cheap to Purchase, But at What Cost?
 My goal for this project is to convince my audience (consumers) the damage fast fashion does to the environment and show them more sustainable alternatives for clothing shopping.

 ### Outline
 #### Set-up
 Personal story: Have you ever bought a shirt or pair of jeans that fell apart after the first wash?
 It was most likely a fast-fashion garment.
 - What is fast fashion?
 Definition.
-- But first: a (very) brief history of clothing industry—catalogues, standardization of sizes, rise of fast fashion, 12-16 fashion cycles a year instead of 2
+- But first: a (very) brief history of clothing industry—catalogues, standardization of sizes, rise of fast fashion, 12-16 fashion cycles a year instead of 2 (include timeline)
 - How big is the fashion industry?
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/5St0tXC" data-context="false" ><a href="//imgur.com/a/5St0tXC"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>